-Source: DfE Children in Need Census in England, 2015/16.
-All figures as at 31 March 2016.
+Source: DfE Children in Need Census in England, 2016/17.
+All figures as at 31 March 2017.
 Numbers may not sum due to rounding.
+Excludes children of 'missing/indeterminate' gender.
 A significant share of 16+ children are in need on grounds of 'absent parenting', which includes unaccompanied asylum seekers.